CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 All voting at meetings shall be with a simple majority required for a resolution to be passed;
    #.
 Each voting member is entitled to one vote;
-   #. :strike:`Proxies shall be allowed in meetings` **Directed proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc**;
+   #. **Directed proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc**;
    #. **Only a Returning Officer, or in their absence, meeting Chair, may hold proxy votes;**
    #. **Elections for Executive shall use the "optional preferential" system;**
    #.
 In the case of equality of voting, the Co-Presidents may a cast an extra vote.
 If this does not break the tie, the Treasurer may cast an extra vote to break the tie.